 Recycling Plastic by the Numbers

-To make recycling plastic personal, just think about how much plastic is in your home right now.
-In the kitchen, bedrooms, garage, and living room - we use a lot of plastic.
-The good news is that most plastic is recyclable, although some forms are easier than others.
 The plastics industry, in an effort to help with recycling plastic has developed a system of numbers or recycling symbols to identify the different types of plastic, which relates to how they can be reused.
 The number is stamped on the bottom of the container.
 Understanding the numbering system is the key to effective plastic recycling.
 There is a tremendous amount of plastic that ends up in the landfills simply because it was not sorted correctly.
-So, on to the numbers - let's look at the recycling plastic symbols.

 Number 1 - PETE (Polyethylene terephthalate).
 These are the easiest and most common plastics to recycle.
 Soda bottles, water bottles, and many other household containers fall into this category.
 PETE plastics can go on to enjoy a second life as filling for coats or sleeping bags, bean bags, car bumpers, or as another bottle.